Advantages and Disadvantages of Medicare Advantage Plans

 Many Medicare Advantage plans operate as HMO (Health Maintenance Organization) plans, where a member’s care is coordinated within a team of participating providers, often starting with a designated primary care physician that the beneficiary chooses from the plan network.
 Many beneficiaries may come to appreciate this team approach to their care.

 Medicare Advantage plan availability can vary based on where you live.
-The average Medicare Advantage beneficiary has their choice of 33 different plans from an average of eight different carriers, with varying options for coverage and costs in most areas of the country.
+The average Medicare Advantage beneficiary has their choice of 43 different plans from an average of 9 different insurance companies, with varying options for coverage and costs in most areas of the country.1

 Certain types of Medicare Advantage plans known as Special Needs Plans are tailored to the specific health care needs of people with particular conditions like diabetes, heart disease, kidney failure and more.
 There are also Special Needs Plans specifically designed for people who are eligible for Medicare and Medicaid, known as dual eligible beneficiaries.